0xStruct/orbis-pkp-action/README.md

 # orbis-pkp-action
-If This Then That for Orbis
+_If This Then That_ for Orbis
-automate Orbis SDK via Lit Protocol PKP's actions, triggered by numerous services of web2 and web3
+to automate Orbis SDK via Lit Protocol PKP's actions, triggered by numerous web2 and web3 services

 https://vimeo.com/785515999